-Here be dragons is in general a warning of potential dangers or dangerous areas, originally on physical maps, on the IndieWeb it refers to particularly problematic silos that usually formed in response to entire sets of abusive behaviors and accounts being banned from Twitter.
+Here be dragons is in general a warning of potential dangers or dangerous areas, originally on physical maps; on the IndieWeb it usually refers to particularly problematic silos that usually formed in response to entire sets of abusive behaviors and accounts being banned from Twitter.

 - 2020-01-08 NYTimes: Pro-Trump Mob Livestreamed Its Rampage, and Made Money Doing It / A site called Dlive, where rioters broadcast from the Capitol, is benefiting from the growing exodus of right-wing users from Twitter, Facebook and YouTube.

 “Pawoo is banned by most instances on Mastodon…”